ultimaille/param-parser/Documentation.md

 ## Reserved names

 Some parameter names are reserved.
-This special parameters are interpreted by the client.
+These special parameters may be interpreted and automatically set by the client (modeler, e.g: Graphite).

- - `result_path`: client set this parameter value with a path that you must use to put your results files
+ - `result_path`: client set this parameter value with a path that you must use to put your results files.

 ## Parameter metadata